 The top 15 countries with the largest areas of restoration hotspots are distributed across all tropical rainforest regions around the world.
-Three are in Central and South America, five are in Africa and the Middle East and seven are in Asia and the Pacific.
+Three are in Central and South America, five are in Africa and the Middle East, and seven are in Asia and the Pacific.

-Importantly, 89 percent of the hotspots we identified were within areas already identified as biodiversity conservation hotspots (PDF) in tropical regions.
+Importantly, 89% of the hotspots we identified were located within areas that have already been identified as biodiversity conservation hotspots in tropical regions.
 These conservation hotspots have exceptionally high concentrations of at-risk species.
-They have been focal areas for investment and activities to promote biodiversity conservation for nearly 20 years.
+They have been been focal areas for investment and activities to promote biodiversity conservation for nearly 20 years.

-This finding makes sense, as two criteria for designating conservation hotspots - high rates of forest loss and high concentration of endemic, or locally distributed, species - also were variables in our study.
+This finding makes sense, since two criteria for designating conservation hotspots - high rates of forest loss and high concentration of endemic, or locally distributed, species - were also variables in our study.
 Our results strongly support the need to develop and implement integrated solutions that protect remaining forest ecosystems and restore new forests within these high-priority regions.

-We also found that 73 percent of tropical forest restoration hotspots are in countries that have made commitments under the Bonn Challenge, a global effort to bring some 580,000 square miles of the world's deforested and damaged land into restoration by 2020, and 1.35 million square miles by 2030.
+We also found that 73% of tropical forest restoration hotspots are in countries that have made commitments under the Bonn Challenge, a global effort to bring some 580,000 square miles (150 million hectares) of the world's deforested and damaged land into restoration by 2020, and 1.35 million square miles (350 million hectares) by 2030.
 By making these pledges, Bonn Challenge participants have shown that they are politically motivated to restore and conserve forests, and are looking for restoration opportunities.